 - Game of Thrones season 8 writers: Dave Hill, Bryan Cogman, David Benioff, DB Weiss

-When is the Game of Thrones season 8 release date?
+Game of Thrones release date

 We've waited a long time for the Game of Thrones release date.
 Game of Thrones season 7 ended way back in August 2017, and while we knew we probably wouldn't get the final season until 2019, it wasn't until November last year HBO finally confirmed that the Game of Thrones release date would be sometime in April, 2019.
 Well, we now have an actual date... lucky us!